samlfair/vowel-site/blog/sending-webmentions.md

 If the system is working properly, a webmention should appear at the bottom of that page after I publish both sites.

 _Edit: I can see that the website has updated properly, and it's earmarked the new link.
 Now, I'll redploy the website.
 This time, it should send the webmention._

+_Edit 2: The webhook didn't send properly.
+Upon investigation, I see that it's because I had hardcoded the webmention URLs.
+Hopefully I've resolved that problem!
+I will now try redploying to see if this work._